GENERAL AUCTION CONDITIONS OF SALE AND RULES OF AUCTION

 - All Bidders are required to complete our registration process in order to participate in an auction.

 - A refundable registration deposit is payable, as stipulated on the specific terms for the auction.
 The refundable registration deposit is payable by way of electronic funds transfer only.
-Should you be unsuccessful at the auction, your deposit will be returned to you within 48 hours of the auction closing, provided that the deposit reflects in our account and bank details are supplied.
+Should you be unsuccessful at the auction, your deposit will be returned to you within 4 business days of the auction closing, provided that the deposit reflects in our account and bank details are supplied.

 - All Bidders must supply us with copies of the following FICA requirements: